-- A. To carry out its duties under §10.1-562 of the Code of Virginia, the Board shall develop, adopt, and administer an appropriate local erosion and sediment control program for the locality under consideration.
+- A. To carry out its duties under \$10.1-562 of the Code of Virginia, the Board shall develop, adopt, and administer an appropriate local erosion and sediment control program for the locality under consideration.
 In fulfilling these duties, the Board shall assume the full powers of the local erosion and sediment control program granted by law. - B. The Board shall develop, adopt and administer a local erosion and sediment control program based on the minimum program standards established by these regulations and, as deemed appropriate by the Board, may include any or all of the provisions provided by law and regulations including administrative fees and performance securities. - C. Upon adoption of a local erosion and sediment control program by the Board, payment of monies including fees, securities, and penalties shall be made to the state treasury. - D. When administering a local erosion and sediment control program the Board may delegate to the Director such operational activities as necessary.
 Further, the Board may enter into agreements with other public or private entities to accomplish certain program responsibilities as it deems necessary to administer the local program.

-The following is a complete, edited text (unofficial copy) of the Virginia Erosion and Sediment Control Certification Regulations (4VAC50-50) amended by the Virginia Soil and Water Conservation Board through 1995, effective March 22, 1995.
+The following is a complete, edited text (unofficial copy) of the Virginia Erosion and Sediment Control Certification Regulations (4VAC50-50).
 Please refer to the Virginia Administrative Code for an official copy of the Certification Regulations.